Welcome to today's edition of the Rush 24-7 podcast.

 Inflation is skyrocketing, led by gasoline prices.

-And yet doesn't matter because the economic recovery is seen on track.
+And yet, doesn't matter because the economic recovery is seen on track.

-The details of the report were mixed as can I I wouldn't have bothered with this except this whole thing is written as totally misleading.
+I wouldn't have bothered with this, except this whole thing is written as totally misleading, purposely so.

-And uh inflation doesn't jump.
+Consumer confidence eases and inflation doesn't jump.

-It uh it just did the views of inflation jump.
+Did the views of inflation jump?

 I'm telling you, folks, this is another indication of how bad it is.

-And I'm talking about through the prism of the Obama re-election.
+And I'm talking about through the prism of the Obama reelection.

-When these efforts are expended to hide it, and in fact to make it look like something else.
+That's how bad the economic news is when these efforts are expended to hide it and, in fact, to make it look like something else.

 All right, oral arguments at the Supreme Court taking place today.